Frankie Dettori: Later career

 Dettori started his 2023 farewell tour with a ten-week stint in the United States, based at Santa Anita Park for its winter racing.
 A treble on the first day of the meeting included a win in the San Antonio Stakes on 2022 Dubai World Cup winner Country Grammer, trained by Bob Baffert.
 On a return to Dubai in March, Country Grammer could manage only seventh place in the Dubai World Cup, but on the same evening Dettori won the Group 1 Dubai Turf on the Gosden-trained Lord North.

 During the summer of 2023, Dettori added to his tally of British Group 1 and Classic races, winning the 2000 Guineas on 6 May on Chaldean for trainer Andrew Balding and then achieving a double at Epsom on 2 June with wins in the Coronation Cup on Emily Upjohn and the Oaks on Soul Sister (horse), both trained by John and Thady Gosden.

 In October 2023, Dettori announced that, instead of retiring, he would be moving to California and continuing to race in the United States and on the international circuit.
 On what was scheduled to be his final day of racing in Britain, Dettori rode Trawlerman to victory in the Long Distance Cup before completing a double on King of Steel in the Champion Stakes at Ascot on British Champions' Day on 21 October 2023.
 He also watched as Queen Camilla unveiled a statue of him at the racecourse.
 In December 2023 he moved to California and had ridden six winners within two weeks.
 His first Grade 1 win of his stay in California came in March 2024, when he rode Newgate, trained by Baffert, to victory in the Santa Anita Handicap.

+In November 2025, Dettori announced that his rides in the 2025 Breeders' Cup would be his last in the US, and that he would retire after a tour of South America.
+He rode winners in Argentina and Uruguay before ending his career with a win on Bet You Can in the Grande Premio Estado do Rio De Janeiro, at the Gavea racecourse in Rio de Janeiro on 1 February 2026.
+"Racing has been my life", he said.